-- Zoo bovids are sourced from and maintained in facilities that have health monitoring programs including post mortem investigation of deceased animals and are under veterinary supervision. - Zoo bovids do not mix with open herds of domestic livestock in Australia.
+- Zoo bovids are sourced from and maintained in facilities that have health monitoring programs including post-mortem investigation of deceased animals and are under veterinary supervision. - Zoo bovids do not mix with open herds of domestic livestock in Australia.

-Accordingly and based on the preceding information, specific risk management measures for B. besnoiti are warranted for live animals.
-Specific measures are not warranted for zoo bovid semen.
+Based on the preceding information, disease specific risk management measures for B. besnoiti are warranted for live zoo bovids.
+Disease specific risk management measures are not warranted for zoo bovid semen.

-Australia's biosecurity measures for B. besnoiti for zoo bovids are:
+Australia's disease specific biosecurity measures for B. besnoiti in live zoo bovids are:

-• For 12 months immediately before export the animals have not resided on any premises where clinical, epidemiological or other evidence of B. besnoiti has occurred in any species.
+• For 12 months immediately before export the animals did not reside on any premises where clinical, epidemiological or other evidence of B. besnoiti has occurred in any species and the disease is compulsorily notifiable.